VegaL101/Simulate-a-basic-network-attack-and-defense-/README.md

 ### Skills Learned

-- learned how to apply filters to SQL queries.
+- Learned how to use tools to identify weaknesses in a network.
-- gained the ability join tables to get specific information from databases.
+- Gain hands-on experience in configuring and managing security measures such as firewalls.
+- Learn how to monitor network traffic for signs of suspicious or malicious activity.
+- Practice ethical hacking techniques to exploit vulnerabilities in a controlled environment.